Hopac/Hopac/Benchmarks/Chameneos/README.md

 What is important to realize is that, while these solutions have obviously different performance characteristics, they also have different modularity and symmetry characteristics.
-The version written using swap channels is both modular and symmetric.
+The version written using swap channels is arguably both modular and symmetric.